 You probably spend more than 3h on your iPhone every day, so it probably knows everything about you – from your favorite Spotify playlist and personal messages to your photos, and your bank account login details.
-Now imagine that you forgot your phone at your local cafe while buying your morning coffee or dropped it somewhere on your daily commute.
-All that data is now vulnerable.
-Is there any chance to find it?
+Now imagine that you forget your iPhone or other device at your local cafe while buying your morning coffee or that you dropped it somewhere on your daily commute.
+Your most precious information is now vulnerable.
+Is there any chance of finding it?
 There may be with the iPhone Lost Mode feature.

 What is iPhone's Lost Mode?
 It's a security feature that can be used to find and protect a lost or stolen iPhone or iPad.
-The feature allows you to trigger your phone to ring, find your phone’s location, and track your device if it moves.
+Lost mode triggers your device to ring, helping you find its location, and track it if it moves.

 Lost Mode also locks your phone and adds an extra layer of protection with Lock Mode.
-It prevents your phone from showing any personal information such as messages or push notifications.
-It only allows the phone to take calls or make emergency calls.
+It prevents your iPhone or other device from showing any personal information such as messages or push notifications.
+It only allows the iPhone to take calls or make emergency calls.

-It also disables your Apple Pay so no one could use your card details and automatically puts your phone in Low Power mode.
-This will buy you some precious extra time to find your phone!
+It also disables your Apple Pay, stopping anyone from using your card details, and automatically puts your iPhone or other device in Low Power mode.
+This will buy you some extra time to find your phone!

-However, you should beware that the Lost Mode only works if:
+However, you should beware that Lost Mode only works if:

 1. Go to icloud.com/#find and sign in with your Apple ID.

-2. Wait for iCloud to find your phone.
+2. Wait for iCloud to find your iPhone.
 It may take a few moments, so don’t panic.
 Once the scanning is done, it will show your phone’s location on a map.
-However, it’s not specific enough to give you the address or building where the phone is.
+However, it’s not specific enough to give you the address or building where the iPhone is.

-3. Now check your phone’s parameters.
-You can do so by clicking on All Devices (if you have more than one linked to your iCloud account) and choosing the phone you lost or just clicking on Your Name’s iPhone.
+3. Now check your iPhone’s parameters.
+You can do so by clicking on All Devices (if you have more than one linked to your iCloud account) and choosing the iPhone you lost or just clicking on Your Name’s iPhone.
 This will open a new tab on the right-hand side.
-It will show you when your phone was last active and how much battery it has left.
+It will show you when your iPhone was last active and how much battery it has left.

-4. If you think that your phone might be in the same room or building, you can trigger it to play a sound.
+4. If you think that your iPhone might be in the same room or building, you can trigger it to play a sound.
 Just click on Play Sound.

 5. If you think that you lost it somewhere else and that someone might find it, you can turn Lost Mode on.